Free Guide, 14 Chapters · Updated April 2026

 What to do

-Timing advantage: A preprint posted on bioRxiv is typically indexed by Google Scholar within 1–2 weeks.
-The same paper published through a journal may take 2–6 months to appear in Google Scholar depending on the publisher's indexing arrangement.
+Timing advantage: A preprint posted on bioRxiv or medRxiv is typically indexed by regular Google Search within days, and by Google Scholar within 1–2 weeks.
+AI retrieval tools that crawl the open web (Perplexity, ChatGPT) often pick up preprints within the same week.
+The same paper published through a journal may take 2–6 months to appear in Google Scholar depending on the publisher's indexing arrangement, meaning your preprint window is a genuine first-mover advantage across every surface at once.

 Preprint checklist